Angel Falls is the most impressive waterfall we’ve ever seen.

 Into the jungle

-That was definitely the best part of the ride.
-We didn’t mind being soaking wet; the sun was so strong that our clothes dried within an hour.
+That was the best part of the ride.
+We didn’t mind soaking wet; the sun was so intense that our clothes dried within an hour.

-When the river became calmer, we were handed our lunch – sandwiches and drinks.
-We knew we are close as we saw Angel Falls from the distance.
-After around 3 hours in a canoe, we were glad there is a little uphill hike involved to stretch our legs.
+When the river calmed, we were handed our lunch – sandwiches and drinks.
+Continuing through Devil’s Canyon, we knew we were getting closer as we saw Angel Falls from afar.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world